This story was originally published Oct. 11, 2021, and has been periodically updated with additional information. Latest update Mar. 30, 2022.

 CAN’T I JUST TAKE A TEST AT HOME?

 Yes, if you can find one.
-This year, the U.S. Food and Drug Administration has approved several at-home rapid test kits for COVID-19, which are designed to be inexpensive, easy to use and widely available over the counter at pharmacies.
-The manufacturers of these tests are still working to keep up with demand — the White House recently announced plans to purchase half a billion of those tests and distribute them for free to Americans who request them as soon as January.
-The Biden administration has also said it will invest $1 billion to quadruple the number of kits on shelves by the end of the year.
+This year, the U.S. Food and Drug Administration has approved several at-home rapid test kits for COVID-19 that are designed to be inexpensive, easy to use and widely available over the counter at pharmacies.
 Check with your local Walgreens, CVS or other drugstore for availability in your area.

 HOW CAN I GET THE COVID-19 VACCINE?

 There are a lot of ways for adults and children as young as 5 to get vaccinated in Montana right now.
 The CDC has a dedicated search engine that can help you locate the nearest vaccination options in your area at vaccines.gov.
 Some local health departments around the state are continuing to offer weekly public vaccine clinics this fall, and hospitals and pharmacies throughout the state are still booking appointments for people looking to get vaccinated.